greetesiemann/DataScience/README.md

 - scikit-learn

 Install all dependencies with:
-- pip install -r requirements.txt

-If you don’t have a requirements.txt, install manually:
 - pip install pandas numpy matplotlib seaborn scikit-learn

 ### 2. Open the Jupyter Notebook